 Doing business in Germany is quite unique.
 The Germans are renowned for ‘efficiency’ and rules.
 Employing and working there this is no exception.
 The German system contains a comprehensive set of rules and procedure for almost any situation.
-Be aware that non-compliance is not an option, its is treated extremely seriously.
+Be aware that non-compliance is not an option, it’s is treated extremely seriously.
 A comment from our German lawyer stated - ‘You would rather have trouble with the (Russian) Mafia than the German authorities.’

 With this backdrop in mind, let’s look at the positives to such an approach.
 A clear set of rules are to be welcomed, with regulated employment processes, termination and notice periods clearly defined and a robust payroll process the system it provides absolute certainty and clarity to the rules of engagement between employer and employee.

 Do it by the book, that is the simplest way to describe working in Germany.
-The will be a rule that defines how something is done – do it that way.
+There will be a rule that defines how something is done – do it that way.
 There is very little scope for alternative interpretation or deviation from the rules.
 They have generally been extensively defined for most situations and so the process must be followed.
 They are also generally policed and enforced by specific German bodies.

 So, how do you employ people in Germany?
-The most common way to employ people in Germany is through a German Limited company (GMBH).
-This is fine if you are in Germany and have capital behind you but what if you don’t want to tie funds up in share capital?
+The most common way to employ people in Germany is through a German Limited company (GmbH).
+This is fine if you are in Germany and have capital behind you, but what if you don’t want to tie funds up in share capital?
 What if you are only looking to employ a few people?
 What if you need to hire someone next week?
 In these situations a labor leasing arrangement would work.

 Like most things in Germany the leasing of employees has been looked at, defined, and legislated for.
-The resultant Labor Leasing Act governs the act of employee leasing in Germany, including German PEO services, German Employer of Record services, German ‘Contractor’ client relationships and generally any type of employer employee relationship that is not a simple direct employment between a German company and its employee.
+The resultant Labor Leasing Act governs the act of employee leasing in Germany, including German PEO services, German Employer of Record services, German ‘Contractor’ client relationships and generally any type of employer/employee relationship that is not a simple direct employment between a German company and its employee.